-Earth Was Saved by the MIB Agents; Agent K Retired (After Being Neuralized), and Dr. Weaver Became Replacement Agent L
+Earth Was Saved From an Inter-Galactic Alien War by the MIB Agents; Agent K Retired (After Being Neuralized), and Dr. Weaver Became Replacement Agent L

 K revealed he was not training J as a partner, but as a replacement after he retired:

-After Agent K was neuralized (with an erased memory), he lived happily ever-after reunited with his wife and appeared on the cover of the National Enquirer (in a lead story about being in a 35-year coma), while Dr. Weaver became Agent J's replacement partner Agent L.
+After Agent K was zapped and neuralized (with an erased memory), he lived happily ever-after reunited with his wife, and he appeared on the cover of the National Enquirer (in a lead story about having awakened from a 35-year coma).
+The cover photo showed K standing with his wife while giving her flowers.